 If you’ve sustained an injury due to a hip replacement procedure or defective hip implant, you need an experienced personal injury attorney fighting on your behalf.

 As a patient going through a hip replacement procedure, you expect that everything with the surgery will go well.
 Unfortunately, this is not always the case.
 Many patients who have hip replacement surgery end up dealing with debilitating pain, failed implants, numerous operations, and skyrocketing medical expenses that affect not only the patients but their families as well.

 If this has happened to you, you do not have to go through this process alone.
-The legal team at Sibley Dolman Gipe Accident Injury Lawyers, PA and Sibley Dolman is here and ready to fight for you.
+The legal team at Dolman Law Group Accident Injury Lawyers, PA is here and ready to fight for you.

 Types of Hip Replacement Lawsuits

 If doctors implanted your hip replacement incorrectly or if it has broken down, you likely have a product liability case or medical malpractice lawsuit.
 For instance, if you had a hip replacement procedure, you may experience metal pieces from your prosthetic breaking off and migrating in your body.
 Based on these facts, you may have a defective product case, because the metal was faulty, did not stay in place, and failed to do its job.
 However, you also need to examine the medical professional in this situation.
 Did the surgeon have an idea that the implant was either inserted incorrectly or that it was faulty?
 If the surgeon did, then he or she may face liability for medical malpractice.